taylor-sean/RomeoMotor/README.md

 Motor.Advance(127)

-Calls the function 'Advance' which will run both motor 1 and 2 at the maximum of the motor supply voltage '127'
+Calls the function 'Advance' (substitute for other directions as needed) which will run both motor 1 and 2 at the maximum of the motor supply voltage '127'

 Example: